billfitzgerald/infosec-primer/README.md

 Tony Porterfield and Jim Siegl are the primary authors of this text.

-Bill Fitzgerald, Girard Kelly, and Jeff Graham provided editing support and testing.
+Bill Fitzgerald, Girard Kelly, Jeff Graham, and Omar Khan provided editing support and testing.

 Jenny Pritchett copy edited the initial version.